Jim-Shaddix/Neutron-Scattering-Dashboard/README.md

 * layout.py: contains layouts for the surface and scatter plots for the data.

 ## Citations
-* The code for the tab bar (as well as the CSS colorscheme I used) was largely based on (or taken from) the code examples in the [dash-bio repository](https://github.com/plotly/dash-bio/blob/master/tests/test_manhattan_plot.py).
+* The code for the tab bar (as well as the CSS colorscheme I used for the website) was largely based on (or taken from) the code examples in the [dash-bio repository](https://github.com/plotly/dash-bio/blob/master/tests/test_manhattan_plot.py).